How to select the right NaaS partner

 But the benefits of NaaS platforms like Console Connect is that they abstract all that from a customer perspective, creating API endpoints that look almost identical.
 Ultimately yes, enterprises still need to do some of their own internal development but Console Connect is doing most of the heavy lifting by creating an API ecosystem that is abstracting the rate of change that happens in these cloud provider API endpoints.

-This translates into providing a consistent experience, a stable API endpoint for the enterprise, and going some distance to unifying that experience.
+This translates into providing a consistent experience and a stable API endpoint for the enterprise, and going some distance to unify that experience.
 So, whether an organisation is doing a backup into Microsoft Azure or a backup into Alibaba Cloud you see basically the same API endpoints on Console Connect, even though there are different workflows happening behind the scenes.

 NaaS delivers an opportunity for enterprises to roll up and aggregate their network Service Level Agreements (SLAs).